dvquy13/test-python-packaging/README.md

 # Python Package Docker Setup

-This repository demonstrates how to package a Python project with a `src` module structure so that `from src import ...` works correctly in Docker containers without "No module named src" errors.
+This project demonstrates how to package a Python project with a `src` module structure for Docker deployment with **selective dependency installation**.
+It solves the common "No module named src" error by installing the project as a proper Python package using `pip install`, while ensuring Docker containers only include necessary dependencies.

 ## Project Structure